godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 Block Explorer URL: <Leave Empty>
 ```

-After MetaMask is configured you may see a zero balance even after you have deposited funds into this Ethereum address on Layer 2.
+After MetaMask is configured, you may see a zero balance even after you have deposited funds into this Ethereum address on Layer 2.
 Don't be alarmed by this.
-Later on we will show you how to setup your application to call `provider.getBalance()` with your Ethereum address to query for your balance.
+Later on we will show you how to set up your application to call `provider.getBalance()` with your Ethereum address to query your balance.

 ### 2. View the Ethereum Demo Application

-A simple Ethereum demo application has been built to use the Simple Storage to read and write number values.
-We will walk through this Ethereum application, and demonstrate the changes needed to make this run on Nervos' Layer 2.
+A simple Ethereum demo application has been built to read and write number values using Simple Storage.
+We will walk through this Ethereum application and demonstrate the changes needed to make this run on Nervos' Layer 2.

-Follow along with our explanations so you become familiar with the process invovled in porting an application.
+Follow our explanations so you become familiar with the process involved in porting an application.

 First, we need to clone the repo.
 This contains the Ethereum version of the application before it has been updated to support Godwoken.

 Create `~/projects` directory if it doesn't exist.

-Linux/MacOS:
+Linux/macOS:

 ```
 mkdir -p ~/projects